lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 Customizing
 -----------
 To open your prefrences for transimission :menuselection:`Edit --> Prefrences`.
 To limit upload speed check the :guilabel:`Upload` checkbox and select the limit of upload speed you want.
 To limit download speed check the :guilabel:`Download` checkbox and select the limit of download speed you want.
 To change the slower speed limits with the turtle button for uploading change the :guilabel:`Upload` field.
+To change the slower download speed change the :guilabel:`Downlaod` field.